BBATools/PreservationWorkbench/README.md

 WIP

 ##### Process:
 *Normalize documents (convert to archival formats) and data (convert to ISO/SQL and TSV).
+Generate AIP.
 Generated SQL and tsv-data are automatically tested for compatibility with the following databases:
 - PostgreSQL 12
 - MySQL 8.0
 - Oracle 11.2
 - SQL Server 2019
-- SQLite 3.27
+- SQLite 3.27*
-Generate AIP.*

 ##### Other:
 SQL Workbench/J standard features are described here: